-4. Students whose first language is not English should note mission regulation 2 (a-ii) above.

-Non-Canadian students on visas, student authorization, or bister's letter are advised that they are responsible for perplying with the Immigration Laws of Canada.
-Students are perposable for keeping informed of revisions and addenda to be Laws.
+Students whose first language is not English should note admission regulation 2 (a-ii) above.
+Note: Non-Canadian students on visas, student authorization, or minister's letter are advised that they are responsible for complying with the Immigration Laws of Canada.
+Students are responsible for keeping informed of revisions and addenda to these Laws.